adrwxyz/classic.adrw.xyz/_posts/2014-09-23-3-ways-hack-the-north-improved-our-startup.md

 Everyone at the event is there in good spirit to have a good time and show what awesome things they can build.
 This style of competition opens the floodgates to simply indescribably innovative hacks such as my personal favourites: <a href="http://hackthenorth.challengepost.com/submissions/27029-open-pokemon" target="_blank">Open Pokemon</a> and the <a href="http://hackthenorth.challengepost.com/submissions/27086-silicon-man" target="_blank">Silicon Man</a>.

-<video src="http://videos-b-11.ak.instagram.com/hphotos-ak-xaf1/10713849_1509221115984991_1899933270_n.mp4" type="video/mp4" controls></video>
+<video controls><source src="/assets/article_images/2014-09-23-3-ways-hack-the-north-improved-our-startup/silicon-man.mp4" type="video/mp4"></video>
-<figcaption>Silicon Man: Why pay for an Oculus Rift and a Thalmic Labs Myo when you could strap an iPhone to your face and create a custom glove interface?!</figcaption>
+<figcaption>"Silicon Man: Why pay for an Oculus Rift and a Thalmic Labs Myo when you could strap an iPhone to your face and create a custom glove interface?!"</figcaption>

 I'm a strong believer that you become the people you surround yourself with.
 That's why I didn't want to leave Hack the North when it was done.
 We were surrounded by wickedly smart, hard working, friendly hackers from around the world not motivated by monetary gain (they didn't announce the prizes before hand, everybody applied for the love of hacking).
 It was an amazing group to be part of and we certainly left inspired by each other to keep building awesome stuff.